PHYS3888/Tutorial_ComplexNetworks/README.md

 The spatial co-ordinates of each neuron is in the variable `positionXY`.
 The first column of `positionXY` is the `x`-coordinates (broadly from head to tail), and the second column contains the `y`-coordinates.

-#### :question::question::question: Q1: Sorting nodes by location
+#### Sorting neurons head-to-tail

 Reorder the adjacency matrix so that neurons are ordered according to their position from head-to-tail, then plot this matrix by passing it into the `PlotAdjacencyMatrix` function.
 Verify that the result matches the result from Arnatkeviciute et al. (2018) (ignoring coloring)?

-Upload the lines of code you used to construct your reordered matrix to Canvas.
 _Hint:_ Use the `sort` function to get the permutation corresponding to the desired reordering (as in the pre-work).

+:question::question::question: __Q1:__ Upload the lines of code you used to construct your reordered matrix.

 __Note__: The remainder of this tutorial will work with the original (unordered) matrix, `adjMatrix`.